8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Diet & Nutrition

 8. Don’t Skip Meals.

 You think: I don’t need breakfast or lunch…I had enough calories last night to fuel me through the day.
 You think: I’m really not that hungry; I’ll just wait to eat.
 The reality: Skipping meals contributes to cravings and increases your risk for overeating—again, according to an April 2014 study published in Eating Behavior.
 Eating on a consistent basis prevents hunger from dictating what and how much you eat.
-On the South Beach Diet, we recommend eating six small meals a day to stave off hunger and keep blood-sugar levels steady.
+On the South Beach Diet, we recommend eating six times a day to stave off hunger and keep blood-sugar levels steady.
 Water (64 ounces a day!) also helps fill you up without filling you out.